anna-xu/hgt/README.md

+**NOTE (08/10/2026):** The code and data will need to be updated again to reflect the latest version of manuscript.

 This repo contains data & analysis code for Xu et al., 2024, "Do you ever get tired of being wrong?
 The unique impact of feedback on subjective experiences of effort"

 * Preprocessed data can be found in the folder `data`.